Historic Trump impeachment trial begins in Senate

 Impeachment rules require a two-thirds Senate majority to convict and remove a president, and Trump's acquittal is widely expected in the Republican-dominated Senate.

-After the senators' swearing in, the Senate adjourned until 1.00pm (1800 GMT) on Tuesday, when the prosecution begins laying out its case against the president.
+After the senators' swearing in, the Senate adjourned until 1pm on Tuesday (2am Singapore time on Wednesday), when the prosecution begins laying out its case against the president.

 One senator - Republican James Inhofe - was absent due to a family medical emergency but said he would be sworn in "with no delay" on Tuesday, when Trump's impeachment trial begins in earnest.